notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 When it's "exam time mode", you use the policy you've learnt and act according to that.
 The more data you have, the better you learn.

-How you choose to roam the world in practice mode falls in two fundamentally different areas.
-Both of these approaches are perfectly valid, and have been mathematically proven to be optimal (i.e. eventually learn the optimal policy), but I find them interesting so I wanted to call them out:
+If we thinking about our **practice policy** as the way we decided to act while in practice mode, and our **optimal policy** as the way we will act during "exam time" (always be the very best you at exams), then there are two fundamentally different ways in which you can learn:
-- **on-policy learning**: how you move around the world in practice mode is based on the policy you are learning, and you estimate what return you think you're going to get from a state under the assumption that you're going to continue following this policy.
+- **on-policy learning**: in practice mode, you are following the **practice policy** to explore the enviroment, and learning how well it works. the more you learn, the better it gets. in "exam time mode", you still use this **practice policy** you've been learning. you've perfected.
-- **off-policy learning**: how you move around the world in practice mode is independent of the policy you're learning, and you're just learning the value of those actions in parallel.
-You could still follow your policy, and a lot of the algorithms do, but you aren't required, and you always update your policy assuming you did The Right Thing™️.
+- **off-policy learning**: in practice mode, you are following the **practice policy** to explore the enviroment, and learning what the **optimal** policy should look like, based on whagt you're discovering. in "exam time mode", you would use the **optimal policy** you've been learning.

 <img class="otter" alt="i'm an on policy otter, my policy is to always say yes to food" src="/images/2018-02-26/4.png">